Academics

 You'll be expected to:

-- Attend class daily.
+- Attend class weekly.

 - Complete all assignments in a timely manner.